How to Start an Ice Skating Rink

 Related: Choosing a business location

-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an ice skating rink is another due to the high cost.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 – General liability insurance protects the rink if a customer is ever hurt while on the property.
 This type of insurance usually covers expenses like medical bills and legal fees.